hanjingo/doc/NOTE/DISTRIBUTED_SYSTEMS_CONCEPTS_AND_DESIGN/chapter7.md

 ## Introduction

-One could envisage an operating system in which users are never concerned with where their programs run, or the location of any resources.
+One could envisage an operating system in which users are never concerned with where their programs run or the location of any resources.
 There is a *single system image*.